Navratri - The Nine Nights of Divinity

 Yagnas performed during Navratri

-The celebrations at the Art of Living Navratri are marked by a series of yagnas and homas to nullify all the misery, sorrow and pain, provide solace and bring in peace throughout the world.
-They are also meant to protect the environment, by instilling honor and reverence for Mother Earth.
+The celebrations at the Art of Living Navratri are marked by a series of Yagnas and Homas to remove all the miseries, sorrows and pains, provide solace and bring peace to the whole world.
+They also protect the environment, by instilling honour and reverence for Mother Earth.
 Scientifically, the Homas have proven to purify the atmosphere, casting a healing effect on the mind and the body.
-Each day of this nine-day period has special implications and yagnas and homas are performed accordingly.
+It is a time to soak and relax in the depth of the being and feel grateful for the abundance and beauty in life.
+Amidst all the fun and celebrations, we realize the highest; move from outwardly grandeur and festivities to inwards, to one’s Self – all of this happens in these nine days.

 Sri Maha Ganapati Homa